-Switch it from “auto” to “on”, so the blower fan will run constantly and create a more even mix of air throughout your home.
-Don’t worry, running the fan doesn’t use a lot of energy.
-It actually may lower energy usage, because your HVAC system won’t need to cycle as often.
+Switch it from “auto” to “on,” so the blower fan runs constantly and creates a more even mix of air throughout your home.
+Running your fan doesn’t use a lot of energy.
+It may actually lower energy usage because your HVAC system won’t need to cycle as often.

 - Create climate zones

-Sometimes the old-fashioned way works best.
-Ceiling and floor fans do a great job of circulating the cold air that may be lingering near the floor.
+Your ceiling and floor fans can help circulate the cold air that may be lingering near the floor.
 Just remember that fans cool people, not rooms.
-So if you aren’t going to be in the room for awhile, turn the fan off to limit energy use.
+So, if you’re planning to be out of the room for a while, turn the fan off to limit energy use.

 - Consider adding an extra HVAC system

-If you’ve tried everything and can’t get your upstairs to cool down, your home may be too large for your current system.
-Talk to a Trane Comfort Specialist about upgrading to a larger HVAC system or adding a second system upstairs.
+If you’ve tried a little bit of everything and your upstairs still won’t cool down, your home may be too large for your current HVAC system.
+Talk to your local Trane dealer about upgrading to a larger HVAC system or adding a second system upstairs.
+Shop for air conditioners.

-Worried your air conditioner isn’t working properly?
-Call your local Trane dealer for a seasonal inspection.
+If you’re worried that your air conditioner isn’t working properly, call your local Trane dealer for a seasonal inspection.
 They can also help you decide if climate zones or an additional system could make your home more comfortable.
+Schedule a seasonal inspection.